Photo by Mizuno K from Pexels via Canva.com

 Some military families intentionally plan to become landlords, while others may be facing an “accidental landlord” dilemma as a result of an unexpected or short-notice PCS.

-Real estate can be one of the best ways for your family to build wealth, but transitioning your primary residence into a rental property will require a paradigm shift to evaluate and understand the new responsibilities and requirements involved in becoming a landlord.
+Real estate can be one of the best ways for service members and their families to build wealth.
+However, transitioning a primary residence into a rental property will require a paradigm shift to understand the new responsibilities and requirements involved in becoming a landlord.

-Although you might not initially realize it, once you convert your home into an income-producing rental, you have effectively become a small business owner.
-You are providing goods and services (shelter and maintenance), which a customer (tenant) then pays you for.
-As a business owner, you will also have start-up considerations, such as licensing requirements and other new regulatory expenses, and you will need to become familiar with governing laws and local regulations.
+Once someone converts their home into an income-producing rental, they’ve effectively become a small business owner.
+They are providing goods and services (shelter and maintenance), which a customer (tenant) then pays them for.
+As a business owner, there will also be start-up considerations, such as licensing requirements and other new regulatory expenses, so it’s important to become familiar with governing laws and local regulations.

-Remember that you will only receive BAH for your current duty location; this may be more or substantially less than what you had received at your prior location where your rental home might be.
-Carefully review your family finances to determine the realities and risk of operating a rental property as you will now have two households to maintain and the expenses associated with both.
+Since service members will only receive BAH for their current duty location, this may be more or substantially less than what they had received at their prior location, where their rental home will be.
+Carefully review the family finances to determine the realities and risks of operating a rental property.
+There will now be two households to maintain, and there are expenses associated with both.
+Keep in mind the conundrum of becoming a landlord vs. a property manager.
+There are additional costs involved with hiring a professional property manager.

 Market Rent Rates vs. Mortgage

-Like any other business owner, expenses cannot exceed profits for long before there is a breaking point.
-If your current mortgage exceeds market rents, you will have two choices
+Like any other business owner, expenses cannot exceed profits for long before there’s a breaking point.
+If the current mortgage exceeds market rents, there will be two choices:

-1) Advertise your rental above-market, which may mean a significant lag time in finding and placing a tenant who is willing to pay above market rent, or
+1. Advertise the rental above-market.
+This may mean a significant lag time in finding and placing a tenant willing to pay above-market rent.

-2) Advertise your rental at market rate, which may be less than your mortgage – meaning you, as a landlord, will have to absorb the difference.
+2. Advertise the rental at market rate.
+This may be less than the mortgage on the rental.
+The landlord will have to absorb the difference with this option.

 Becoming a landlord can be a fantastic way to build wealth through real estate.
-However, it is certainly not without risk and emotional toll.
-Can you manage your rental home like a business?
+However, it’s certainly not without risk and emotional toll.
+Can you manage the rental home like a business?
 Can you separate that your rental home is now your tenant’s home, and not your primary residence?

-How will you manage the property?
-Are you prepared to weather worst-case scenarios, such as evictions, extreme tenant damages, or simply be able to sustain a month or two of mortgage payments between tenants if necessary?
+Consider how to manage the rental property, and be prepared for worst-case scenarios such as evictions, extreme tenant damages, and paying out of pocket for a month or two of mortgage payments between tenants.

 Will you become your own property manager or hire one?
-Taking the time to evaluate your family’s budget, desires, and tolerance for risk will help you make the decision if becoming a landlord is the right fit.
+Taking the time to evaluate the family budget, desires, and risk tolerance will help guide a decision on whether becoming a landlord is the right fit.

-- Quite simply, what is a likely end goal for you and the property?
+- What is a likely end goal for you and the property?

-- Is the property in a location that you are strongly considering as a retirement destination?
+- Is the property in a location that you’re strongly considering as a retirement destination?
 If so, it may make sense to keep it until retirement.

-- Will you likely be returning to the area, such as a home near Washington, D.C.?
+- Will you be returning to the area where the property is?

 - How does the rental fit into your overall investment strategy?